the-Jinxist/golang-backend-masterclass/README.md

 imported from other files, `reflect` just makes use of the package of the file and the name of the interface.
 So we choose to use `reflect` instead.

 running the mock command goes like: `mockgen {[module copied from top of go.mod file]/[path]/[to]/[interface]/[you]/[want]/[to]/[mock]} {name of the interface}`

+In order to make it work, I add to run `go mod tidy -compat=1.17` and `go mod vendor`.
+For any missing values that don't have their respective folder in the generated vendor foler, you can just do a blank import in any file and run `go mod tidy` and `go mod vendor` again